Deploy Your Calendly AI Receptionist as a Voice Agent with ElevenLabs

 5. The voice AI receptionist confirms the action to the caller in natural speech

-All connector logic is rule-based and deterministic — no AI guessing on the backend.
+All connector logic is rule-based and deterministic.
+No AI guessing on the backend.
 The data flows are resilient and zero-maintenance.

-That’s it — your Calendly AI Receptionist now handles phone calls.
+That’s it.
+Your Calendly AI Receptionist now handles phone calls.
 Customers call in, book appointments by voice, and everything lands in your CRM properly linked.
+Next up: check out the ChatKit guide if you want to add a website chat widget, or the Tool Visibility guide to fine-tune which tools your agent uses based on your business scenario.

 This is part of a Crash Course on Calendly AI Agent.
 Access all the Automations to build a web & voice ai receptionist for booking, rescheduling & cancelling appointments by clicking the button below